ratanahaerlavynah/dreamy/_poems/55-she-was-the-offering-of-eternity.md

 ---

 <pre>
 I did not fall.
-I descended in silences too intricate for sound ~ a hush folded in on itself like lace spun from star-thought.
+I descended in silences too intricate for sound.
+A hush folded in on itself like lace spun from star-thought.

 No one asked me to give...
 but I came with open palms,